-In dictionary speak, a Latin Americanist is someone who is a specialist in Latin American civilization.
+In dictionary-speak, a Latin Americanist is someone who is a specialist in Latin American civilisation.
 Someone who studied Latin American studies, an academic field dealing with the study of Latin America and Latin Americans (if you can even use that umbrella term).

 Sounds pretty dry and boring, when you say it like that.

-If I want to mix up the theme, you could also call me a Brazilianist and an Amazonist (my specialization).
-For the purpose of writing this post I checked if that was a thing… and it is:
+If I want to mix up the theme, you could also call me a Brazilianist and an Amazonist (my specialisation).
+To write this post I checked if that was a thing… and it is:

 A Brazilianist is a non-Brazilian social scientist studying Brazil – Wikipedia

 An Amazonist is defined as an anthropologist who specialises in studying the peoples of the Amazon. – Wiktionary